ShreyAmbesh/medico/README.md

  - Android Studio
  - AVM
  > Run lib/check.dart in Android Studio on AVD / Test device with Developer tools -> USB Debugging Enabled
+ > All the executable parts of the program are located in lib/

 >Run Flutter doctor to fix any installation issues
 ```sh